laravel-liberu/documentation/docs/frontend/forms.md

 ```
 - you may also use the `actions-left` and `actions-right` slots to place controls in the
 form's actions area
-### EnsoForm.vue
+### LiberuForm.vue

-Designed to be used within the Enso ecosystem, requiring less configuration from the dev.
+Designed to be used within the Liberu ecosystem, requiring less configuration from the dev.

 #### Methods
 The following methods are cascaded from the renderless CoreForm component,